-We didn't follow this rule, but remember that guests will have to get their passports if you are having your wedding outside of the country.
-A destination wedding on the beaches of Florida- Honeymoon Island, North or South Carolina (just to name a few).
-We found that most of these places would have cost the same if not more than a wedding in a different country- if we chose that country wisely.
+Remember that guests will have to get their passports if you are having your wedding outside of the country.
+A destination wedding on the beaches of Florida- Honeymoon Island, North or South Carolina (just to name a few) are all great options, as well as the U.S. Virgin Islands.
+Staying domestic will definitely be easier on the wallet.

 3. Choose a popular destination wedding location:

 Choosing a place that is familiar with destination weddings is sometimes helpful.
-The most affordable places overall, for guests as well as the bride and groom that I’ve found, are Mexico, the Dominican Republic, and Jamaica.
+The most affordable places overall, for guests as well as the couple, are Mexico, the Dominican Republic, and Jamaica.
 All of these countries have both large all-inclusive resorts that host weddings as well as smaller resort options.
-I also looked into renting a vacation home in Costa Rica or the Bahamas.
+You could also look into renting a vacation home in a destination such as the Bahamas.

 4. Book Early and Look for Deals:

-We booked our wedding venue over a year out.
-The price of the rooms and wedding costs have already increased just from when we booked the venue, but we are locked in for the prices as they were when we reserved the place.
+You’ll likely want to book your wedding venue over a year in advance.
+The price of the rooms and wedding costs will likely increase over time, so booking early helps.
+You’ll be locked in for the prices as they were when you reserve the space.

 5. Say “No” to gifts: